What is the contraceptive injection?

-A contraceptive injection is an injection that is given into the upper arm or buttock muscle every 12 weeks.
-Contraceptive injections contain the sex hormone progesterone, which inhibits ovulation.
+The contraceptive injection is given in the upper arm or buttock every 12 weeks.
+It contains the hormone progestin, which prevents ovulation.

-The contraceptive injection available in Norway is called Depo-Provera.
+The contraceptive injection available in Norway is called Depo-Provera (in Norwegian, felleskatalogen.no).
+One injection lasts for three months and costs approximately NOK 100.

-If you are in the risk group for cardiovascular disease, it may be best to choose other contraceptives that contain progesterone, such as a hormonal coil.
+If you are at risk for cardiovascular disease, it may be better to choose another progestin-based contraceptive method, such as the hormonal IUD.

 Strektegning av en stork med et tøyknytte i nebbet